YinHonb/YinHonb.github.io/_pages/about.md

 Education
 ======
-- *2024.09 - 2028.06*, University of Electronic Science and Technology of China, Ph.D Degree Candidate
+- *2024.09 - 2028.06*, University of Electronic Science and Technology of China, Electronic Information, Ph.D Degree Candidate
 - *2021.09 - 2024.06*, Chongqing University of Posts and Telecommunications, Information and communication engineering, Master of Engineering
 - *2017.09 - 2021.06*, Yangtze Normal University, Electronic information science and technology, Bachelor of Engineering